tink-ab/tink-link-ios/USAGE.md

 ### Provider groups

-Use the `ProviderTree` to group providers by financial institution, access type and credential kind.
+Use the `ProviderTree` to group providers by financial institution, access type and credentials kind.
 ```swift
 let providerTree = ProviderTree(providers: <#T##Providers#>)
 ```